-This occurs when the planner enters in a subjective quantity that they believe the demand will be without any reference to historical demand.
-The other non-statistical forecasting that occurs is when demand for an item is based on the results of materials requirements planning (MRP) runs.
+This occurs when the planner enters in a subjective quantity he believes the demand will be without any reference to historical demand.
+The other non-statistical forecasting occurs when demand for an item is based on the results of materials requirements planning (MRP) runs.

 This takes the demand for the finished good and explodes the bill of materials so a demand is calculated for the component parts.
 The component demand can then be amended by the planner based on their assessment and knowledge of the current environment.

 The resulting forecast is based on current demand and will not incorporate any demand from previous periods.
 Many companies will use a combination of non-statistical and statistical forecasting across their product line.

 There are several factors why a manufacturer may want to adopt forecasting as part of its strategy.
 Here are a couple of them:

 - Retaining customer satisfaction.
 Forecasting will help predict supply so it will keep production on time.
 This, in turn, will keep customers happy because there is no delay in delivering and fulfilling orders.

 - Keeping costs down.
 Since companies can forecast how much of a product they'll need, they can cut down on production and storage over storage costs, especially for items that are not made to order.
 By knowing just how much to make, it reduces use of facilities, labor and warehousing.
 This, in turn, can help keep pricing competitive, which, in turn, also leads to return customers.

 The forecast gives the planner a guide to future demand, but no forecast is totally accurate.
 The planners' experience and knowledge of the current and future environment is important in determining the future demand for a company’s products.